Package Leaflet: Information for the User

 Additional practical information

-If the patch has been applied correctly, it should not affect your bath, swimming, shower, or exercise.
-If a patch peels off, for example, during a bath or shower, move it to remove the water.
-After drying and allowing the skin to cool, you can apply the same patch to a different area of the skin on the lower abdomen (see "Where to apply Estradot").
+If the patch has been applied correctly, it should not affect bathing, swimming, showering, or exercising.
+If a patch comes off, for example during bathing or showering, move it to eliminate water.
+After drying and letting the skin cool, you can apply the same patch to a different area of the skin on the lower abdomen (see "Where to apply Estradot").

 If the patch does not adhere completely to the skin, use a new patch.
-It does not matter on which day this occurs, change this patch on the same day according to the initial schedule.
+Regardless of the day it happens, change this patch on the same day according to the initial schedule.

-When taking the sun or using a solarium, you should cover the patch.
+When sunbathing or using a sunbed, you should cover the patch.
 When bathing, you can wear the patch under your swimsuit.

 If you need surgery

-If you are undergoing surgery, inform your surgeon that you are using Estradot.
-You may need to stop using Estradot for 4-6 weeks before the operation to reduce the risk of blood clot formation (see section 2, Blood Clots in a Vein).
-Ask your doctor when you can start using Estradot again.
+If you are going to undergo surgery, tell your surgeon that you are using Estradot.
+You may need to stop using Estradot 4 to 6 weeks before the operation to reduce the risk of blood clots (see section 2, Blood clots in a vein).
+Ask your doctor when you can start Estradot treatment again.

-If you forget to change the patch, apply a new patch as soon as you remember.
-It does not matter on which day this occurs, change the patch on the same days as the initial schedule.
+If you forgot to change the patch, apply another patch as soon as you remember.
+Regardless of the day it happens, change the patch on the same days as in the initial schedule.

-Do not take a double dose to compensate for the missed application.
+Do not take a double dose to make up for the forgotten application.

-The following diseases are observed more frequently in women treated with THS compared to women not treated with THS:
+The following diseases are more frequently observed in women treated with HRT compared to women not treated with HRT:

 For more information on these side effects, see section 2.